← All posts

 Here is an example using real data from NeoSCAN:

-Actual Text (human translated):
+Actual Text (human transcribed):

 328, 328.
 Can you respond to the area of number 9, Wayside Road?
 Caller says she lives in the neighborhood.
 She believes that's the house she's speaking of, but she states there's multiple cars parked in the driveway that's starting to block the sidewalk.
 She'd like to have someone speak to them.